Top 10 Night Spots in Kata Beach

 Robert's Pub is a rocking venue located on Thai Na Road in Kata Centre.
 Once the star of the show at Easyriders, Robert is a truly impressive showman with great guitar and vocal skills.
 Expect an evening of excitement and great covers as the band go through old favourites at the speed of light.

-Not the place for a quiet conversation, Robert’s Pub is also free of pushy bargirls (there are a few bars dedicated to that kind of business on the other side of the road) and a sign at the door half seriously requests that you refrain from taking any firearms in, just in case you’re packing a piece.
+Not the place for a quiet conversation, Robert’s Pub has a sign at the door half seriously requests that you refrain from taking any firearms in, just in case you’re packing a piece.
 As it doesn’t open until 22:00, the pub gets going a lot later than most Kata bars.

 Rate This Place: ( votes)